andys/rails_secret_token_env/README.md

     gem 'rails_secret_token_env'

 This will set your app's config.secret_token to the SECRET_TOKEN environment variable.
+You should delete the default config/initializer/secret_token.rb file.

-In production mode, it will raise an error if the variable is missing.
+In production mode, it will log an error if the variable is missing.

 (In development mode, it will default to 'xxxxxx' if not found)

 See also: gem 'dotenv'